cbnoc/draft-cbnoc-experimental-chat-over-icmp/draft-cbnoc-experimental-chat-over-icmp.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
-abbrev: "TODO - Abbreviation"
+title: "Chat over ICMP"
-category: info
+category: experimental

-docname: draft-todo-yourname-protocol-latest
+docname: draft-cbnoc-experimental-chat-over-icmp-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: